State Trail Bike Strategy

 • Align the interests of all stakeholders

-• Reduce the incidence of environmental impact attributable to ORV use
+• Minimise injuries and incidence of environmental impact attributable to Trail Bike use

-• Foster behaviour change amongst trail bike riders
+• Foster culture and encourage ettqutte amongst trail bike riders and community members

 • Provide for long term sustainability